reemalyami/AutoMeet/Phase_2/README.md

-The files in this directory are related to the 2nd phase submission.
+# AutoMeet - Implementation Phase

-1. Data_Preprocessing_and_Preparation.ipynb contains the process that are followed to prepare the dataset for the clock classification model
+The files in this directory provides the technical side of the implementation phase.
+The implementation includes two parts: dataset processing and video editing.
+The dataset was annotated manually to prepare the dataset for the clock classification model